Our London-based Secretariat works closely with our members to deliver activities, including to oversee coordination, development and fundraising.

 Nina Murray

-Nina joined ENS in March 2017 to lead on research and policy work.
+Nina joined ENS in March 2017 and leads our policy and advocacy work.
 She holds a masters degree in Migration Studies and a BA in Modern Iberian and Latin American Regional Studies.
 She previously worked at Scottish Refugee Council for over six years, and has extensive experience undertaking and leading research, policy development and advocacy with a focus on gender and refugee rights.
-She has also worked as a researcher at What Works Scotland, based at the University of Glasgow, and in a range of other professional and voluntary roles in the human rights field.
-Nina is also Convenor of the Board of Directors of Engender, Scotland’s leading third sector organisation working for women’s equality, and a trustee of the Ngbotima Charity Trust, supporting young people through education in Sierra Leone.
+She has over 15 years experience in a range of other professional and voluntary roles in the human rights field.

 Elizabeth Rees